OdyAsh/OdyAsh-Notes/Zettelkasten/Fleeting Notes/AI/Recursive Character Text Splitter.md

 For our text splitter, we'll consider a chunk size of 100 characters and the order of the characters used for splitting will be `my_splitter_order = ['\n\n', '\n', ' ', '' ]`.

 Overview logic of recursive splitting:
-1. Get all the text (for later consistency, let's call it a "level-0 (L0) substring", where this substring == the whole string):
+1. Get all the text
+   (for later consistency, let's call it a "level-0 (L0) substring", where the word "substring" here means the whole string):

    ![](Media-Temp/Pasted%20image%2020240606211822.png)